plausible/website/_posts/2020-12-03-how-to-track-identify-and-fix-404-error-pages-on-your-website.md

 Select `Custom event` as the goal trigger and enter this exact name: `404`.

 Next, click on the "Add goal" button and you'll be taken back to the Goals page.

+### Check the 404 pages error report

 After you've completed this process, all the 404 error pages will start being tracked and will be displayed in the "Goal Conversions" report of your Plausible Analytics dashboard.
 You'll see "404" goal as soon as the first visit on an error page has been tracked.

+This is a very efficient method of tracking 404 errors as the error URLs are displayed directly in your web analytics dashboard.

+Plausible Analytics ranks the individual 404 errors according to the number of times it has occurred to real visitors (and not bots).

+Plausible Analytics discovers 404s resulting from internal links and broken links around the web.
+It gives you the source of where visitors find the particular dead link.

 Thanks to [Jeremiah Lee](https://www.jeremiahlee.com/) for contributing this to the Plausible Analytics community!